Masters Degree: Atmospheric and Oceanic Sciences M.S.Masters Program

 Students admitted to the M.S. program are not guaranteed admission to the Ph.D. program.
 M.S. students interested in transitioning to the Ph.D. program will need to complete the Major/Classification Change petition and have it approved by the Department of Atmospheric and Oceanic Sciences and the Division of Graduate Education (DGE).
 Approval is not guaranteed.

-Course requirements for the master’s degree are satisfied by completion of a departmentally approved program of study.
-Each program of study must consist of at least nine courses (36 units), six (24 units) of which must be entry level graduate courses drawn from a list maintained by the department and chosen to ensure proper breadth and preparation.
+Course requirements for the master’s degree are satisfied by completing the department approved program of study.
+Each program of study must consist of at least nine courses (36 units), including four (16) core courses and two (8 units) specialized core courses.
 The minimum of 12 additional units of coursework are chosen, from the 200-series, to develop a specialization.
 The advanced course requirements also may be partially satisfied by: (1) 200-series courses taken for a grade outside of the department; (2) directed studies courses (596) within the department; and, in case of thesis plan students, (3) research courses (598) within the department.
 Only one 500-series course (four units) may be applied toward the minimum graduate course requirement for the master’s degree.
 Each student submits their program of study to the department prior to the beginning of the Spring quarter of their first year.
-Subject to the approval of the student’s FAC, the program of study may be amended, repeatedly and at any time, based on course offerings and evolving interests.
+Subject to the approval of the student’s Faculty Advising Committee (FAC), the program of study may be amended, repeatedly and at any time, based on course offerings and evolving interests.
 The final program of study will be the basis for the departmental comprehensive examination.
 Satisfactory completion of the program of study requires an S grade for all S/U graded courses and a B average in all letter-graded courses that are part of the program of study.

 In addition to the program of study, all students in the master’s program are required to enroll in Atmospheric and Oceanic Sciences 270 for S/U grading every quarter in which they are registered.